 “UK supports progress made on Environmental Goods Agreement trade talks last week.
 Find out more via ICTSD BioRes.” – UK Mission Geneva (via Twitter)

-Regional Periodicals – A selection of topics addressed and comments received
+Regional Periodicals – A Selection of Topics Addressed and Comments Received

 Bridges Africa

 Bridges Africa provided comprehensive coverage of the Economic Partnership Agreement (EPA) negotiations in 2014.
-In January, the periodical published special edition on the EPAs featuring two exclusive interviews: one by Lilianne Ploumen, Minister for Foreign Trade and Development Cooperation of the Netherlands and another by Xavier Carim, South Africa’s Ambassador to the WTO.
+In January, the periodical published a special edition on the EPAs featuring two exclusive interviews: one by Lilianne Ploumen, Minister for Foreign Trade and Development Cooperation of the Netherlands, and another by Xavier Carim, South Africa’s Ambassador to the WTO.

 Other issues covered over the year included the implications of the US Farm Bill on cotton and food security, commodities and development in Africa, intellectual property, the African Tripartite FTA, challenges for landlocked developing countries, and the potential implications of mega-regional trade agreements on Africa.